0xJoeMama/progintro-hw0/cmdline/README.md

 *PS: Why so many references?*

 ## byte5
-After logging in, I first run 'la' and see that there is a C file in the byte5's home directory.
+After logging in, I first run `la` and see that there is a C file in the byte5's home directory.
 I tried compiling it(while thinking that there is no chance it will work, because I assume others have also done this exercise, and thus an executable would already be here, if it was that easy) and sure enough, I get a permission error.
 I read the PDF and apparently /tmp/ has proper permissions for this.
 Thus I can just compile and run the C file there.
 After running I am given a usage error that request my SDI.
 I rerun, passing in my SDI(which in this case is omitted for obvious reasons):